quicwg/qlog/draft-marx-quic-logging-main-schema.md

 ### vantage_point

-This field described the vantage point from which the trace originates.
+This field describes the vantage point from which the trace originates.
-Its value is a string, which can be filled in as needed.
+Its value is an object, with the following fields:

+* name: an optional, user-chosen string (e.g., "NETWORK-1", "loadbalancer45",
+  "reverseproxy@192.168.1.1", ...)
-Three main values are defined in this document: "SERVER", "CLIENT", "NETWORK".
+* type: one of three values: "SERVER", "CLIENT", "NETWORK".

-Other value examples: "NETWORK-1", "loadbalancer45", "reverseproxy@192.168.1.1"
+  * CLIENT indicates an endpoint which initiates the connection.
+  * SERVER indicates an endpoint which accepts the connection.
+  * NETWORK indicates an observer in between CLIENT and SERVER.
+* flow: one of two values: "CLIENT" or "SERVER".

+  * This field is only required if type is "NETWORK".
+  * CLIENT indicates that this vantage point follows client data flow semantics (a PACKET_TX goes in the direction of the SERVER).
+  * SERVER indicates that this vantage point follow server data flow semantics (a PACKET_TX goes in the direction of the client).

+The type field MUST be present.
+The flow field MUST be present if the type field has value "NETWORK".
+The name field is optional.

-TODO (see issue 6): "NETWORK" should have a way to indicate what RX and TX mean (e.g., identify endpoints by ID or 4-tuple etc.)
+TODO (see issue 6): "NETWORK" should have a way to indicate what RX and TX mean (is current way enough? maybe identify endpoints by ID or 4-tuple etc.)

 ### Title and Description